microsoft/azuredevopslabs/labs/vsts/deliveryplans/readme.md

    >All users, except users assigned Stakeholder access, have permissions to create a plan and manage the plans they create.

 3. Provide a name for the plan **MyHealth Clinic Release 1**.
-Select the project, **MyHealth Clinic team** and the backlog to appear in your plan.
+Select the project, team and the backlog to appear in your plan.

    <img src="images/3.png" />